The Max Planck Society has a post in PhysOrg, a highly-regarded science site, on the

 Intriguingly, unlike the nuclear genome, the mitochondrial genome of the Neanderthal from Hohlenstein-Stadel Cave in Germany is quite different from that of later Neanderthals—a previous report showed that more than 70 mutations distinguish it from the mitochondrial genomes of other Neanderthals.
 The researchers suggest that early European Neanderthals may have inherited DNA from a yet undescribed population.

-As with what is going on in human fossil research in China, it seems as though there is a tangled web of relationships between human populations extending through both time and space.
+human fossil research in China, it seems as though there is a tangled web of relationships between human populations extending through both time and space.
 Whatever complexity we envision for these groups, it is probably far more so.
 As I wrote about the Chinese material:

 The implications of these skulls are stark: there has been widespread population mixing and regional continuity in Europe and Asia for at least 400 thousand years.
 Not only did the Neandertals feel enough cultural kinship to mate and have children with these East Asian people, the early modern humans coming out of Africa did, as well.
 As Chris Davis of China Daily News put it: “One big happy family.”